-2. Unplanned Disruption.
+3. Unplanned Disruption.

 - a.
 Apply Article 1107.15 of the Standard Specifications and the following: - b.
-The Contractor shall be responsible for repairing, to the owner's satisfaction and at no cost to lowa DOT, any damage the Contractor causes to the existing fiber networks and systems during the life of the project. - c.
-In the event of disruption, the contractor shall simultaneously notify the lowa DOT and the affected party's representative.
+In the event of an unplanned disruption, simultaneously notify the lowa DOT and the affected party's representative.
 The notice shall include the type of facility damaged and the extent of the damage.
-The contractor shall immediately stop all work in progress and shall expend all its efforts to restore the disrupted system(s) and/or correct the problem causing the disruption. - d.
-The Contractor shall remain on site until the lowa DOT and ICN confirms that the disrupted systems are fully operational.
-Unplanned disruptions shall result in the assessment of liquidated damages. - e.
-The Contractor will not be granted an extension of time for delays caused by repairing disrupted systems. - f.
-Any unplanned disruptions caused by the Contractor shall be corrected by the Contractor at no additional cost to Iowa DOT.
-If the Contractor does not repair, any costs incurred by the Iowa DOT to restore the disruption will be charged to the Contractor.
+Immediately stop all work in progress and expend all efforts to restore the disrupted system(s) and/or correct the problem causing the disruption. - c.
+Remain on site until the lowa DOT and ICN confirms that the disrupted systems are fully operational.
+Unplanned disruptions will result in the assessment of liquidated damages. - d.
+The Contractor will not be granted an extension of time for delays caused by repairing disrupted systems. - e.
+Correct any unplanned disruptions caused by the Contractor at no additional cost to Iowa DOT.
+If not repaired in a timely manner, any costs incurred by the Iowa DOT to restore the disruption will be charged to the Contractor.